 A fascinating exercise in ‘writing about nothing’.

-About a quarter of the way into M Train, I suddenly realised what it reminded me of: the writings of W.G.
+About a quarter of the way into M Train, I suddenly realised it reminded me of the writings of W.G.
 Sebald, of whom I'm a huge fan.
-Although Smith's free-flowing writing contrasts with Sebald's precise prose, there is something very Sebaldian about the way she segues from scene to scene, goes off on unexpected tangents, makes pilgrimages, and slips photographs in amongst the text.
+Although Smith's free-flowing writing contrasts with Sebald's precise prose, there is something very Sebaldian about the way she segues from scene to scene, goes off on unexpected tangents, makes pilgrimages, and slips photographs in among the text.

 M Train is an extremely honest, personal, and well-written book, offering us insights into the mind of a unique, talented artist.
-It's also very funny at times.
-I already know it's a book, like Sebald's books, that I shall return to again and again.
+Since I first read it, it has proven to be a book I keep returning to.